 Click here to read the Federal Circuit's opinion.

 Super Helechos, et al. v.
 DuPont (Florida, Miami-Dade County Circuit Court)

 Represented DuPont in ten-week mass jury trial in Miami state court of product liability claims involving Benlate® fungicide.
-Plaintiffs, 27 Costa Rican farms, claimed $396 million damages.
-Trial court entered directed verdicts for DuPont on all claims of most of the largest plaintiffs (constituting 60% of plaintiffs’ total claimed damages); jury awarded other plaintiffs a small fraction of amounts sought.
+Plaintiffs, twenty-seven Costa Rican farms, claimed $396 million in damages.
+Trial court entered directed verdicts for DuPont on all claims of most of the largest plaintiffs (constituting 60% of plaintiffs' total claimed damages); jury awarded other plaintiffs a small fraction of amounts sought.